vitest-dev/vitest/docs/guide/index.md

 ## Overview

-Vitest is a blazing fast unit test framework powered by Vite.
+Vitest is a next generation testing framework powered by Vite.

 You can learn more about the rationale behind the project in the [Why Vitest](./why) section.